pingcap/docs/tidb-cloud/built-in-monitoring.md

 ## Metrics retention policy

-All monitoring data is kept for 2 days.
+The monitoring data is kept for 7 days in Dedicated Tier and for 3 days in Serverless Tier.

 ## Monitoring metrics